Vogtle Electric Generating Plant: Commissioning process

 On October 14, 2022, It was announced that Vogtle Unit 3 had begun loading nuclear fuel.

 In this process, technicians from Southern Nuclear and Westinghouse work together on the transferring of 157 fuel assemblies from the fuel pool to the reactor one at a time.
-Once this process is completed, the startup testing phase begins, where the integrity of the primary coolant system and steam systems is verified, and their functioning at design tempratures and pressures is ensured.
+Once this process is completed, the startup testing phase begins, where the integrity of the primary coolant system and steam systems is verified, and their functioning at design temperatures and pressures is ensured.
 Operators will also bring the units from a cold start to first criticality, where a sustained chain reaction is achieved.
 The unit will then be synchronized to the electric grid, as power is systematically raised to 100%.
 Vogtle Unit 3 was projected to enter service in the first quarter of 2023.

-During start-up and pre-operational testing in February of 2023 the plant's cooling system suffered from unexpected vibrations.
+During start-up and pre-operational testing in February 2023 the plant's cooling system suffered from unexpected vibrations.
 Measures were taken to remedy the problem.
-Additional minor issues are also under investigation.
-The time-plan has been set back so that the begin of regular service is expected for May or June of 2023.
-On March 6, 2023, Vogtle Unit 3 reached initial criticality for the first time.
+The time-plan was set back so that the beginning of regular service was expected for May or June 2023.
+On March 6, 2023, Vogtle Unit 3 reached criticality for the first time.
+The unit was connected to the grid on April 1 and entered commercial operation on July 31.

+On May 2, 2023, Georgia Power announced that Vogtle Unit 4 had completed hot functional testing which confirmed that the reactor was ready for its first fuel load.

+On August 18, 2023, fuel loading begins with 264 fuel elements at Unit 4.
+In October 2023, a reactor coolant pump in Unit 4 developed a motor fault, which delayed Unit 4's in-service date to the first quarter of 2024.
+Later, vibrations were found in a cooling system, putting back the in-service date to the second quarter of 2024.
+On February 14, 2024, Vogtle Unit 4 reached criticality for the first time.
+The unit was connected to the grid on March 1.
+Vogtle 4 entered commercial operation on April 29.